Reviews You Can Rely On

 • Portability (10% weighting)

-This review is brought to you by experienced gear testers Matt Spencer and Ross Patton.
+This review is brought to you by experienced gear testers Matt Spencer, Zach Lovell, and Ross Patton.
 Matt has built his own computers and has been managing hard drive storage for video game play since age nine.
-His passion for architecture and C.A.D. (computer aided design) has kept him juggling storage needs, and he has tested over 100 tech products in the last few years.
-Ross has spearheaded many categories for GearLab, including Wifi extenders, iPhone gimbals, and jump starters.
-His background is in Environmental Science, so he is no stranger to the field or the lab.
+His passion for architecture and C.A.D. (computer-aided design) has kept him juggling storage needs, and he has tested over 100 tech products in the last few years.
+Zach has spent all of his adult life working intensively with hard drives for storage-conscious projects from photography to web design to audio engineering.
+He's a true gear junkie in many realms and started working with GearLab four years ago.
+Ross has spearheaded many categories for GearLab, including WiFi extenders, iPhone gimbals, and jump starters.
+His background is in Environmental Science, so he is no stranger to the lab or the field.

 The Samsung T7 connects directly to USB C ports without any special...